ACMRecSys/rsss2023/content/home/registration.md

 **Visa invitation letters:** Visa invitation letters can be requested when registering.
 Note that current waiting time for a visa is up to three months.

+**ECTS credits or certificates of attendance**
+The RecSys Summer School is officially recognized as a Ph.D. course in Denmark.
+Ph.D. students from Danish universities can claim 1.5 ECTS.
+For more information refer to the [course page](https://phdcourses.dk/Course/103500).

+Ph.D. students from non-Danish universities will get a certificate of attendance issued on request.

 **Registration**
 Registration includes a five day program with courses on recommender systems, coffee breaks and lunches during all five days, and a social event/dinner on one of the evenings.